France Set to Ban Smoking in Social Outlets

 BEARDSLEY: The depot is also one of the France's 31,000 tabac.
 Tabacs or tobacco bars are the only place in France where cigarettes are sold.
 Even people who supported the smoking ban say that tabacs should have been exempted.
 The depot's owner, Jean Michel(ph) and Corinne Schneider(ph), live above their cafe.
 The Schneider say 90 percent of their clientele are smokers and may not linger here as before.
 They worry whether they'll be able to make ends meet after the ban goes into effect.

-Ms. BELOUN JEI (Owner, Lucdecano): (Through translator) When actors and news anchors quit smoking on the air, people said television wouldn't be the same.
+BELOUN JEI: (Through translator) When actors and news anchors quit smoking on the air, people said television wouldn't be the same.
 And now they are saying the same thing about cafes.
 But French cafe culture will still exist just under different conditions.

 BEARDSLEY: For NPR News, I'm Eleanor Beardsley in Paris.